Deutsches Institut für Normung

 Deutsches Institut für Normung e.V.
-(DIN; in English, the German Institute for Standardisation Registered Association) is the German national organization for standardization and is the German ISO member body.
-DIN is a German Registered Association (e.V.) headquartered in Berlin.
-There are currently around thirty thousand DIN Standards, covering nearly every field of technology.
+(DIN; in English, the German Institute for Standardisation) is a German non-profit organization and acting as national organization for standardization.
+DIN is the German ISO member body.
+DIN is headquartered in Berlin.
+There are around thirty thousand DIN Standards, covering nearly every field of technology.

 History

-Founded in 1917 as the Normenausschuß der deutschen Industrie (NADI, "Standardisation Committee of German Industry"), the NADI was renamed Deutscher Normenausschuß (DNA, "German Standardisation Committee") in 1926 to reflect that the organization now dealt with standardization issues in many fields; viz., not just for industrial products.
-In 1975 it was renamed again to Deutsches Institut für Normung, or 'DIN' and is recognised by the German government as the official national-standards body, representing German interests at the international and European levels.
+Founded in 1917 as the Normenausschuß der deutschen Industrie (NADI, "Standardisation Committee of German Industry"), the NADI was renamed Deutscher Normenausschuß (DNA, "German Standardisation Committee") in 1926 to reflect that the organization now dealt with standardization issues in many fields, not just for industrial products.
+In 1975, it was renamed again to Deutsches Institut für Normung, or 'DIN' and is recognised by the German government as the official national-standards body, representing German interests at the international and European levels.

 The acronym, 'DIN' is often incorrectly expanded as Deutsche Industrienorm ("German Industry Standard").
 This is largely due to the historic origin of the DIN as "NADI".
 The NADI indeed published their standards as DI-Norm (Deutsche Industrienorm).
 For example, the first published standard was 'DI-Norm 1' (about tapered pins) in 1918.
 Many people still mistakenly associate DIN with the old DI-Norm naming convention.

 One of the earliest, and probably the best known, is DIN 476 — the standard that introduced the A-series paper sizes in 1922 — adopted in 1975 as International Standard ISO 216.
 Common examples in modern technology include DIN and mini-DIN connectors for electronics, and the DIN rail.

 DIN SPEC 3105, published in 2020, is "the first German standard to be published under an open license (CC-BY-SA 4.0) [...] to implement an open standardisation process".

+DIN organisation

+DIN is a nonprofit organization by German law.
+The nonprofit owns DIN Solutions GmbH, which produces the DIN contents and DIN Media (formerly Beuth Verlag), which sells the DIN-standard manuals.
+DIN is shareholder of DIN Bauportal GmbH and DQS Holding GmbH.